DaoGatech/jdesign2/README.md

 ## Acknowledgments

-* Campus Recreation Center at Georgia Tech for supporting our project
+* Campus Recreation Center at Georgia Tech for support
-* Professors Robert Waters and Liz Hutter for guiding us
+* Professors Robert Waters and Liz Hutter for guidance